ejabbered/slpkg/content/home.md

 ##### Upgrade

-Since the version `2.1.4` you can update slpkg itself with the command `slpkg update slpkg`.
+Since the version '`2.1.4`' you can update slpkg itself with the command '`slpkg update slpkg`'.
-In each slpkg upgrade, you will have to keep track of changes in the configuration files to the directory `/etc/slpkg`.
+In each slpkg upgrade, you will have to keep track of changes in the configuration files to the directory '`/etc/slpkg`'.

 ##### Recommended